ponylang/rfcs/text/0000-stdlib-prime-proposal.md

 # Detailed design

 A draft/proposal of the feature is up at [pony-primes](https://github.com/adri326/pony-primes).
+It is there for you to criticize and stands as a proposal for what would then be implemented in the `stdlib`, which could still be modified to fit for its needs (see the *Unresolved Questions*).

 Most of the features will be contained in a `Prime` primitive, with the only exception of the prime iterator, which has its own class, `PrimeIterator`.

 The methods and class will have generics, to allow the user to choose what type they want to be working with. `USize` is the default type for these generics.